Zhenotdel: Early development

 In 1906, Kollontai attempted to organize women into a separate organization within the Russian Social Democratic Party, to discuss the issues they faced at home and in the workplace.
 This was met with hostility as most employers viewed female workers as "backward", and were only utilized as cheap labor to be abused at will in the workplace.

 Kollontai wanted to stray these working women away from the Russian feminist suffrage movements that she felt were superficial and lacked the essence of revolution.
-She began to teach factory women in St. Petersburg that only through socialism and joining their husbands and brothers in the proletariat revolution, would bring about their liberation.
+She began to teach factory women in St. Petersburg that only through socialism and joining their husbands and brothers in the proletarian revolution, would bring about their liberation.
 Because of her radical beliefs at the time, she was forced to flee and the beginning of a women's movement she was attempting to create, dissolved.

 In 1913, the movement reappeared when the Bolshevik's founded a journal called Rabotnitsa, which detailed issues regarding women.
 The journal was edited by Inessa Armand and Lenin’s sister, Anna Elizarova.
 The editors were all arrested as czarist Russia continued to reign.
 The introduction of World War I brought women workers and soldiers wives together to actively strike against the war and the food pogroms in 1915 and 1916.
 The harsh living conditions and famines that erupted during the war made the second stage of the women’s movement impossible to maintain.

 In 1917, when Kollontai, Armand, and Krupskaia returned to Russia after World War I, they went to work on re-establishing the movement that lost momentum during the war.
 They republished the journal Rabotnitsa, and used it to organize and start a campaign of women workers in the cities and female textile workers in the neighboring Russian towns.
 Kollontai also organized a strike of laundresses in Petrograd for better working conditions.
 The journal was instrumental in instructing women to organize themselves and arrange meetings to spread knowledge and "agitation".
 Before the October Revolution, this organization already had every aspect of mobilization necessary.
 All that was left was to legitimize a separate women’s department within the Soviet Union.